New Mexico Voting Information

-Absentee voting is available and no excuse is required beginning on Tuesday, October 6, 2020.
-The last day to request an absentee ballot is 14 days before the election (October 20, 2020).
+Absentee voting is available and no excuse is required.
+The last day to request an absentee ballot is 14 days before the election.
 You can return your absentee ballot request form through mail, in person at your local elections office, or online.
 Voted ballots must be received by Election Day in order to be counted.
 You can sign up to track your absentee ballot on your Secretary of State website.
 Absentee ballots begin being counted on Election Day.

-Voters who requested an absentee ballot, but decide they want to vote in person may do so.
-Do not mail a ballot and vote in person.
+Those who requested an absentee ballot but end up voting in person: Do not mail a ballot and vote in person.
 For specifics, you can find your local county clerk contact info here.

 Be sure to return your absentee ballot to the county clerk's office or to a polling location on or before Election Day.
 Absentee ballots must be delivered by 7pm on Election Day to be counted.
 For other questions, check the Secretary of State Website.Request your Ballot

 For information on federal campaign contributions, please visit Open Secrets.